teivah/sre-roadmap/README.md

     * Streetlight anti-method
     * Time-series based monitoring lies
     * USE method
-    * VALET dashboard
+    * Main metrics for cache
     * Why should we be careful about average performance metrics
-    * Main metrics for cache
   * _Alerting_
     * Alerting strategy
     * Alerting fatigue concept